sylxforce-dev/qwen-local-code-eval/local-quant-benchmark.md

 Quantization creates a non-linear degradation in performance.
 The 7B Q6_K and 27B IQ1_S models succeed on short, simple tasks, but rapidly break down as constraint density increases (e.g., 19 explicit rules in the `schedule_jobs` stress test).
 The 27B ~4-bit model was the only configuration to survive the cliff.

 ## 3. At the tested IQ1_S configuration, basic Python code reliability was severely degraded
 Because the IQ4_XS and IQ1_S models are quantized variants of the same base model, the large reliability gap strongly implicates extreme quantization as the primary factor in the observed degradation.
 The IQ1_S model repeatedly produced non-executable code in the tested tasks, including missing required imports and treating `__dict__` as a callable method.

 ## 4. Latency and token count are useless without correctness
-The models failing the stress tests produced efficient-looking outputs rapidly (30-58 tok/s) that consistently violated strict architectural constraints and executable safety.
+The models failing the stress tests produced efficient-looking outputs rapidly (30–58 tok/s) that consistently violated strict architectural constraints and executable safety.
 A high throughput rate is irrelevant if the resulting code throws a `TypeError` or `NameError`.

 ## 5. Instruction deviations are task-dependent rather than invariant
 The 7B Q6_K model deviated from restrictive instructions in some earlier tests by adding framework conventions such as `HTTPException`, and broke entirely under extreme algorithmic density (`schedule_jobs`).
 However, the `/orders` test proved it can follow strict architectural constraints exactly when the complexity is balanced.
 The 7B model acts as a highly capable specialist, capable of both strict and convention-driven behavior depending on the constraint density.

 ## 6. The ~4-bit tier demonstrates retained capability; hardware is the limiting factor
-The 27B ~4-bit configuration produced correct, instruction-exact code in all complex tests (`TaskBot`, `/orders`, `schedule_jobs`, and the `llama_cpp` meta-test).
+The 27B ~4-bit configuration produced correct, instruction-exact code in all complex tests (TaskBot, `/orders`, `schedule_jobs`, and the `llama_cpp` meta-test).
 No fundamental code-generation failure was observed.
 Its practical limitation was throughput: approximately 1.6–2.6 tok/s with partial CPU offload on the 8GB VRAM / 16GB RAM test system.
 In this benchmark, the ~4-bit tier passed the correctness requirement but did not meet the throughput requirement for the intended high-volume workload on this hardware.

 ---

 # Final Result

 The benchmark does not show a simple relationship between parameter count, quantization level, and practical usefulness.

 Instead, the three configurations occupy fundamentally different operating points: